sugar rush 2

 Producer: Johnny Capps

-A new television moment has hit my all-time top five.
-It happens about five minutes before the end of the season finale in Sugar Rush 2.
-I can't say what it is.
-I wouldn't want to spoil the surprise.
-But I know it is there.
-It was perfect, and the fact that such sexy lesbian moments are now possible on TV just blows my mind.
+A new television moment hit my all-time top five.
+It happens around five minutes before the end of the season finale in Sugar Rush 2.
+I won’t spoil the surprise, but it was sheer perfection, and the fact that such moments are now possible on TV just blows my mind.
 Trust the Brits to get there first, and on a show meant for young adults of all things.

 Sugar Rush 2 is that rare and wonderful thing – a "sequel" that surpasses the original.
-I thought season one was pretty special.
-It made me laugh and cry in equal measure, but there was something about the way Sugar refused to change and evolve right to the end that always bugged me.
+I did think Sugar Rush was pretty special.
+It made me laugh and cry in equal measure, but there was something about the way the character of Sugar refused to change and evolve right to the end that always bugged me.

-Season two rectifies that problem, and introduces a new character, Saint, to vie for Kim's affections.
-The second season is more about Kim, her perspectives on life, her jealousies, fears and fuck ups.
+Sugar Rush 2 rectifies that problem, and introduces a new character, Saint, to vie for Kim's affections.
+The second instalment (I won’t say “season” as these are really standalone mini-series) is more about Kim, her perspectives on life, her jealousies, fears and fuck ups.
 There's still a lot of obsessing, but not with just one target.
 She finally wakes up to herself and starts to see Sugar for who she really is, and loves and accepts her for it anyway, or at least tries to.

 The rest of the cast is back.
 Kim's odd parents become swingers to spice up their dull sex life.
 Her brother Matt turns into a transsexual goth who sleeps in a coffin and loves trying on pink, frilly underwear.

-Then there's Saint (Sarah-Jane Potts, of Kinky Boots fame, who looks like dykey Kate Beckinsale).
-She's a sex shop owner and DJ who comes across as equal parts sexy, playful and emotionally distant, but we do see her mainly through Kim's insecurity and paranoia.
+Then there's Saint (Sarah-Jane Potts, mostly of Kinky Boots fame, who looks like young, dykey Kate Beckinsale).
+She's a sex shop owner and DJ who comes across as equal parts sexy, enigmatic, and emotionally distant, but we do see her mainly through Kim's insecurity and paranoia.

-In those moments we see Saint on her own terms are truly enlightening.
-Saint has a raw and powerful love for Kim that Kim's insecurity won't let her see or appreciate.
+In those fleeting moments we are allowed to see Saint on her own terms, we finally understand what Kim cannot.
+Saint has a raw and powerful love for Kim that she struggles with, because she’s never given so much of herself to anyone else before and is not quite certain what to do with that.
+For so long, Kim's insecurity won't let her see or appreciate Saint for who she really is.
 As soon as we get back to Kim's perspective, all we see are Saint's walls re-emerging.
-The aftermath is a clever piece of TV, beautifully written and executed, where all three characters at the centre of this series are shown in a new and revealing light.
+The aftermath is a clever piece of TV, beautifully written and executed, where all three main characters are shown in a naked, revealing light.

 I get a warm glow in my stomach when thinking of this show.
-You can see the mistakes Kim is going to make from miles away, but part of the fun is that pantomime-ish feeling of expectation, the "look behind you!" moments.
-Then the show surprises you and it goes wrong in hilarious ways you don't expect, and just when you think Kim will screw up for the last time, she gets something totally right, and your heart melts for her.
+Kim telegraphs her mistakes from miles away, but part of the fun is those pantomime-ish moments "look behind you!".
+Then the show surprises you and it all goes wrong in hilarious, unexpected ways you don't expect.
+Just when you think Kim will screw up yet again, she gets something totally right, and your heart melts for her.

-Then it all comes down to those last few minutes of the season.
-Your heart falls into your stomach and you realise, I'm going to really miss these characters.
-It's moments like this I realise that I really love good television writing.
+I really love good television writing.
 Damn those Brits, having all the fun.
-Great writing, great music, great acting, great sex, just all-round great TV.
+Great writing, great music, great acting, just all-round great TV.